Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: A white leather office chair that’s fully padded throughout for added comfort with flip-up padded armrests for versatility, and support for up to 280 pounds.

 Padded executive-style office chairs come in a variety of configurations.
 We like the Yamasoro white leather office chair because it has a sleek design.
 While it is a white upholstered chair, black accents throughout the seat and armrests help to give it a modern effect.
-You’ll get up to four inches of height adjustment from 42.9 to 46.9 inches.
-Note that the Yamasoro chair can only support up to 280 pounds, which puts it on the lower end for weight capacity.
+You’ll get up to four inches of height adjustment from 21.6 to 25.6 inches.
+Note that the Yamasoro chair can only support up to 300 pounds, which puts it slightly above the lower end for weight capacity.

 Award: BEST FOR CASUAL USE